Aftercare baby

 During your stay, you will learn how to change a diaper and how to give baby a bath.
 The first bath is usually given the day after delivery.
 Giving your baby a bath at home 2-3 times a week is sufficient so that the skin does not dry out.
 The bath is best given before a feeding.
 The umbilical stump that remains after cutting the umbilical cord should be kept clean and dry.
 If dirt is visible clean the stump with water.
 Drying well is a must!
 The stump is insensitive so you cannot hurt your baby by performing the care.
 The midwife will help you with this.

-In this video, Monique, one of our midwives, shows how to give a baby a bath as well as take care of the belly button.
+In this video, Monique, one of our midwives, shows how to give your baby a bath as well as take care of the belly button.

 Practical Tips